Tutka Bay Lodge

 Throughout the summer, we take boat trips from the lodge to Gull Island, a famed nesting area for birds about 30 minutes away, summer home to 15,000 birds.
 Some of the birds we see are Red-faced Cormorant, Pelagic Cormorant, Common Murre, Pigeon Guillemot, Marbled Murrelet, Horned Puffin, and Tufted Puffin.

 Our lodge property is home to nesting American Eagles, American Three-toed Woodpecker, Steller’s Jay, Boreal Chickadee, Varied Thrush, Fox Sparrow, Golden-crowned Sparrow, Pine Grosbeak, White-winged Crossbill, and Common Redpoll.

-And, the Rufus Hummingbirds… they swarm around the decks in early summer like crazy!
+And, the Rufus Hummingbirds… in early summer, they swarm around the decks like crazy!